ibm-cloud-docs/cloud-pak-data/getting-started.md

 ## Step 3.
 Complete the preinstallation set up
 {: #pre-install-set-up}

-A Red Hat OpenShift cluster administrator must complete this step.
+A {{site.data.keyword.openshiftlong_notm}} cluster administrator must complete this step.
 Specifically, the administrator must have an [access](https://cloud.ibm.com/docs/openshift?topic=openshift-users) policy in IBM Cloud Identity and Access Management that has an Operator role or higher.

 - If you are not an administrator, use the **Share** link to share the script with your cluster administrator.
 - If you are a cluster administrator, click **Run script** to run the preinstallation set up on your cluster.

-The preinstallation script makes the following changes to your Red Hat OpenShift cluster:
+The preinstallation script makes the following changes to your {{site.data.keyword.openshiftlong_notm}} cluster:

 - Increases the size of the Docker registry to 200 GB.
-  This change increases the cost of your Red Hat OpenShift cluster.
+  This change increases the cost of your {{site.data.keyword.openshiftlong_notm}} cluster.
 - Increases IOPS to 10.
-  This change increases the cost of your Red Hat OpenShift cluster.
+  This change increases the cost of your {{site.data.keyword.openshiftlong_notm}} cluster.
 - Creates the security context constraints that are required for Cloud Pak for Data.
 - Grants access to the security context constraints to the service accounts that are required for Cloud Pak for Data.